The Megas (band): The Belmonts (2016–present)

+The Megas performing at Lost Lake Lounge in Denver, CO on August 26 2023.

 The band decided to begin covering Castlevania tracks, and faced a debate about whether or not they should change the name of the group.
 They elected not to fully change the name, as they believed that it would make things confusing.
 In September 2016, the band released a three-song EP under the name The Belmonts, featuring covers of Bloody Tears, Heart Of Fire, and Out Of Time from the Castlevania series.
 The description on Bandcamp positions The Belmonts tracks as being older recordings by another group "discovered" by The Megas.

 In an interview on the Rhythm and Pixels podcast in March 2018, the idea of themed albums or EPs was raised, such as an album of water-themed foes.
 Josh Breeding indicated that Skull Man was one of the most frequently requested characters and that it would be difficult to fit Skull Man into a themed album.
 That October, the band debuted a surprise Halloween-themed EP as a collaboration between The Megas and The Belmonts titled Skulls, featuring covers of "Skull Man Stage" from Mega Man 4, "Burn" by the Cure, and "Wicked Child" and "Vampire Killer" from Castlevania, the latter of which features guest vocals by Amanda Lepre of Andrew W.K.

 On December 17, 2018, the band released a surprise Christmas-themed single titled "Chill Xmas", a cover of "Chill Penguin Stage" from Mega Man X and their first foray into the Mega Man X series, with a parody cover of "Blue Christmas" by Elvis Presley as a B-side.

 On March 2, 2020, the band released a second Megas/Belmonts collaboration EP, titled Snakes, featuring a cover of "Stalker" from Castlevania, a new recording of "Evolution of Circuitry", "Rogumer Storm", a cover of "Storm Eagle Stage" from Mega Man X, and a cover of "Yours Truly, 2095" by Electric Light Orchestra.
 On October 27, 2024, the band released a new single entitled "Forever Halloween", featuring the titular track (a cover of Shade Man's stage theme from Mega Man 7) and a cover of (Every Day Is) Halloween by Ministry.

-On July 11th, 2025, The Band became the first solely musical act to perform at Summer Games Done Quick, a Speedrunning charity marathon supporting Médecins Sans Frontières which was live streamed on Twitch.
+On July 11, 2025, the Megas became the first solely musical act to perform at Summer Games Done Quick, a Speedrunning charity marathon supporting Médecins Sans Frontières which was live streamed on Twitch.